Isidore-Newman-School/Art-of-Making-S2017/Classwork/problemSet_0/4_analogRead.md

 <a name="ex3"></a>
 <pre>
 <b>Exercise 3:</b>
- How can we use the Serial Monitor to print:
+ Building on the code above, how can we use the Serial Monitor to print:
  "The value of the photoresistor is: [insert reading here]"
 </pre>